Progressive Attention Networks for Visual Attribute Prediction: Related Work

-\paragraph{Multiple Attention Processes} There have been several approaches iteratively performing attentive processes to resolve relations between targets. \cite{stackAtt} iteratively attend to images conditioned on the previous attention states for visual question answering as the objects of interest are often not specified explicitly in questions but implicitly in relational expressions about target objects.
-Also, \cite{memNet} and \cite{NTM} incorporate attention mechanisms to memory cells iteratively to retrieve different values stored in the memory.
-Our proposed model is similar in spirit of iterative attention but aimed at attending to target objects via operating on multiple CNN layers progressively, \ie attention information is predicted progressively from feature maps through multiple layers of CNN to capture the fine shapes of the target object.
+\paragraph{Multiple attention processes} There have been several approaches iteratively performing attentive processes to utilize relations between objects.
+For example, \cite{stackAtt} iteratively attends to images conditioned on the previous attention states for visual question answering.
+Iterative attention mechanisms to memory cells is incorporated to retrieve different values stored in the memory~\cite{memNet,NTM}.
+In \cite{STN}, an extension of STN to multiple transformer layers has also been presented but is still limited to rigid shape of attention.
+Our model is similar to these approaches, but aims to attend to target regions via operating on multiple CNN layers in a progressive manner; attention information is predicted progressively from feature maps through multiple layers of CNN to capture the detailed shapes of target objects.

-In \citep{STN}, the authors also conducted an experiment with a network with multiple transformer layers.
-However, the attention shapes of STNs are still constrained to the predefined type of transformation regardless of the number of transformers.
-In contrast, the proposed method improves the quality of the attention shapes through progressive attention process. \cite{dasNet} introduced a deep network, which manipulates intermediate features of a fixed classifier through channelwise attention process.
-However, this method does not explore spatial attention process.
-More importantly, it requires to have an accurate pretrained classifier for the target classes prior to learning attention while pretraining a general query-specific attribute classifier is not trivial.
-It is also notable that both \citep{STN} and \citep{dasNet} target simple classification tasks without queries while we aim to tackle the query-specific attribute prediction task, where answers for a single input image may vary depending on the input query.

-\paragraph{Training Attention Models} The networks with soft attention are fully differentiable and thus trainable end-to-end by backpropagation. \cite{showAtt} and \cite{reinforceNTM} introduced a stochastic hard attention, where the network explicitly selects a single feature based on the predicted attention probability map.
-Because the explicit selection (or sampling) procedure is not differentiable, REINFORCE learning rule~\citep{reinforce}, is used to make networks trainable.
-Transformation based attention models~\citep{multiAtt,recurrentAtt} are mostly trained by REINFORCE learning rule while STN~\citep{STN} proposed a fully differentiable formulation and made it possible to train end-to-end.
-The proposed network is also trainable end-to-end by the standard backpropagation without any extra techniques since every operation within the network is differentiable.
+\paragraph{Training attention models} The networks with soft attention are fully differentiable and thus trainable end-to-end by backpropagation.
+Stochastic hard attention has been introduced in \cite{showAtt,reinforceNTM}, where networks explicitly select a single feature location based on the predicted attention probability map.
+Because the explicit selection (or sampling) procedure is not differentiable, hard attention methods employ REINFORCE learning rule~\cite{reinforce} for training.
+Transformation-based attention models~\cite{multiAtt,recurrentAtt} are typically learned by REINFORCE as well while STN~\cite{STN} proposes a fully differentiable formulation suitable for end-to-end learning.
+The proposed network has advantage of end-to-end trainability by a standard backpropagation without any extra technique.